tetsuo/tetsuo.github.io/articles/warp.md

 ---
-title: Functional abstractions in Go
+title: Implementing monads in Go
-cover_title: Functional abstractions in Go
+cover_title: Implementing monads in Go
-description: Experimenting with Go's generics and their practicality in modeling common FP patterns
+description: Experimenting with Go's generics and their practicality in modeling FP patterns
 tags: go,tutorial
 published: 2024-08-30T00:00:00
 updated: 2025-05-30T13:37:00